-Child/Youth services will be provided for child/youth with special needs when the need of the particular child/youth can be reasonably accommodated.

-However, child/youth placement will not occur if resources that enable the child/youth to function successfully within CYS programs are not available.
-Special Needs Care is determined on a case-by-case basis.
+Children with Special Needs: Child/Youth services will be provided for child/youth with special needs when the need of the particular child/youth can be reasonably accommodated.
+However, child/youth placement will not occur if resources that enable the child/youth to function successfully within CYSS programs are not available.
+Special Needs Care is determined on a case by case basis.
 Parents are responsible for informing the Parent Central clerk of any special needs, health conditions, and medications or services their child/youth may be receiving.
-Parents must complete an Army CYS Health Screening Tool at CYS Outreach Services Central Enrollment Registry.

-Additional CYS forms and health provider documentation may be required based on the child or youth's need.
-CYS services will not be authorized before the Special Needs team review takes place.
+Parents must complete an Army CYS Health Screening Tool at CYSS Outreach Services Central Enrollment Registry.
+Additional CYSS forms and health provider documentation may be required based on the child or youth's need.
+CYSS services will not be authorized before the SNAP teams review.

-Multidisciplinary Inclusion Assessment Team (MIAT):

-A MIAT includes an appointment with a multidisciplinary team of professionals who meet with parents to determine and make the final decision on the safest, least restrictive and most appropriate placement for children and youth in CYS programs.
+Multidisciplinary Inclusion Assessment Team (MIAT): A MIAT includes an appointment with a multidisciplinary team of professionals who meet with parents to determine and make the final decision on the safest, least restrictive and most appropriate placement for children and youth in CYSS programs.
 The team will address the placement of the child/youth with consideration of developmentally appropriate environments, adult/child ratios, group size, health and safety requirements and any necessary program adaptations.

 The developmental, physical, emotional and chronological age of the child will be considered when determining placement.
 The developmental age of the child, based upon medical evaluation, may be used for determining placement instead of the chronological age in some situations.
-The MIAT team consists of the installation Exceptional Family Member Program (EFMP) manager, CYS Chief or representative, CYS Outreach Services Director, Army Public Health Nurse (APHN), parent/guardian and may include CYS program directors and other installation representatives, as appropriate.
-The purpose of the MIAT is to work with the parent as a communication link with all agencies and serve as an advocate for the child, making recommendations for appropriate placement within the CYS programs and conduct an annual periodic review of the child/youth individual care plans or as requested by CYS.
-The team meets on a regular basis and may convene on an as-needed basis for emergencies.
+The MIAT team consists of the installation Exceptional Family Member Program (EFMP) manager, CYSS Chief or representative, CYSS Outreach Services Director, Army Public Health Nurse (APHN), parent/guardian and may include CYSS program directors and other installation representatives, as appropriate.
+The purpose of the MIAT is to work with the parent as a communication link with all agencies and serve as an advocate for the child, making recommendations for appropriate placement within the CYSS programs and conduct an annual periodic review of the child/youth individual care plans or as requested by CYSS.
+The team meets on a regular basis and may convene on an as needed basis for emergencies.